lydiagcamp/shared_capitalism/README.md

 ## Description

 Shared capitalism is an umbrella term encompassing plans that give workers a financial stake in their employers' success.
 Typically, shared capitalism refers to (1) employee stock ownership plans (ESOPs), (2) profit-sharing plans, and (3) stock bonuses.
 Data on shared capitalism is generally limited, and there is no official database that tracks its changes over time.
-This dataset seeks to address this gap by offering clean and comprehensive coverage of companies that provide these three plans from 1999 to 2024.
+This dataset aims to make research in this field more accessible by providing clean, comprehensive data on companies offering these three plans from 1999 to 2024.

 ## Data Sources
 The data are drawn from the Form 5500 filings from the [U.S. Department of Labor (EBSA)](https://www.dol.gov/agencies/ebsa/researchers/data).
 All organizations that offer any kind of employee benefit plans covered by ERISA (Employee Retirement Income Security Act) must fill out this form annually.